CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 In all cases, scope and application must be agreed on and documented at the beginning of the assesment enagement.

-## Overview

-## Applicable Standards

-* CAN/CIOSC 103-1: 20XX (Second Edition) | Digital Trust & Identity – Part 1 Fundamentals

-This standard specifies minimum requirements and a set of controls for creating and maintaining trust in digital systems and services that, as part of an Organization’s mandate, assert and/or consume Identity and Credentials in data pertaining to Persons and Organizations.
-This standard may be applied to digital systems and services that are used within an identity context, and/or to those that are used and applied across identity contexts i.e., in a Credential and/or Identity federation.

 ## Scheme Sub-scop

 The sub-scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following: